thecodeassassin/influxdb.com/content/docs/v0.9/concepts/glossary.md

 ## Tag Key
 The **tag key** is the key part of the key-value pair that makes up a **tag** and is always stored as a string.

-If a **tag key** contains any character other than [A-Z,a-z,0-9,_] or if it starts with a digit it must be double-quoted.

 **Tag keys** are unique per **measurement**.

 ## Tag Value
 A **tag value** is the value part of the key-value pair that makes up a **tag** and is always stored as a string.

-If a **tag value** contains any character other than [A-Z,a-z,0-9,_] or if it starts with a digit it must be double-quoted.

 **Tag values** must be unique per **tag key**.